IpShot/EasyScript/README.md

 ```
 npm run build
 ```
-You don't need to call build command after file changes.
-You have to do that only if new files added to `scripts` folder.
+You don't need to call build command after file changed.
+You have to do that only if new file added to `scripts` folder.

-After build you can run your scripts as:
+After build you can run your script as:
 ```
 npm run your_script_file_name (without extension)
 ```